Quintessential Mexico City in Three Days or Less

 Don't know where to stay?
 Start here: Show me hotel deals in Mexico

 Seek out Polanco for a feel of Europe.
 Tree lined streets and green spaces are plentiful in this area, along with old biddies walking their tiny poodles and teacup pups.
 Restaurants offer varied European cuisine and there's a lot of your standard Marriott style hotels in this area too.
-When I go back, this will be my home base.

-Enjoy walking up the hill to the castle, visit the zoo and the Anthropology museum.
 Make sure to stop and try some Dorilokos, popular taco-inspired bags of Doritos topped with taco meat and garnish.
 A great snack!

 Walk to Mercado de la Merced.
 Be aware you will see a lot of "Red Light District" type of stuff going on, and big crowds.
 Stick close together and browse the many lanes of shopping.
 You'll see more local stuff here than souvenirs.
-Think socks, belts, kitchenwares, etc. Definitely stop and try any one of the dozens of stands offering "tlacoyos", a Mexico City street food.
-It's basically a tostada with all sorts of meat, onions and flavors on top.
-YUM.
+Think socks, belts, kitchenwares, etc.

-For more touristy shopping, try La Ciudadela for typical Mexican souvenirs.
+For more touristy shopping, try La Ciudadela Market for typical Mexican souvenirs.
 From there, walk the 15 min to Palacio de Bellas Artes.
 It's a beautiful building in itself, but grab the best views at the secret cafe across the street.
 It's inside the Sears on the top floor.
 Order a coffee and snap some pics!
 It's called Cafe Don Porfirio.

 Walk back towards Zocalo taking Paseo Madero.
 Here you will find a pedestrian street with shops, restaurants and cafes.
 Walk past Templo Mayor, through Zocalo square and main palace building.